A snapshot overview of schools in Kuala Lumpur that are considered (although not necessarily chosen) by English-speaking expat parents.

 Eton House Malaysia

-The first school in Malaysia of the EtonHouse international education group, currently with 120 schools in 12 countries across the Far East.
+The first school in Malaysia established by the EtonHouse international education group, currently with 120 schools in 12 countries across the Far East.
 Founded in 2010 on a green site in the centre of Kuala Lumpur.

 Fairview International School Kuala Lumpur

-Founded in 1978 and now one of five Fairview Schools in Malaysia with plans well under way to open one in Scotland.
-Three thousand children are enrolled at the Malaysian schools with the one in Kuala Lumpur offering an all-through IB education.
+Founded in 1978 and now one of five Fairview Schools in Malaysia, with plans well under way for the establishment of a school in Scotland.
+Three thousand children are enrolled at the Malaysian schools with the one in Kuala Lumpur offering an all-through IB education, with the additiopn of IGCSEs.

 Garden International School

-Founded in 1951, making it the first private school catering for expats in Malaysia and located in Mont Kiara, Segambut.
+Founded in 1951, making it the first private school catering for expats in Malaysia and located in Mont' Kiara, Segambut and one of the largest private schools in Malaysia.
 Approximately 80 per cent of the teaching staff are English or Australian.
 Academically impressive, with 40 per cent of A-Level students achieving a minimum of three A*-A grades at A-Level.
-Accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC) and also an Apple Distinguished school.
+Accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC) and, in addition, an Apple Distinguished school.

 IGB International School

-Brand new school and the only one in Malaysia to offer all four International Baccalaureate programmes.
+Brand new school, opened in 2014, and the only one in Malaysia to offer all four International Baccalaureate programmes.
 On a state of the art campus on the outskirts of Kuala Lumpur.
 Swiftly accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 International School of Kuala Lumpur